MP Estate Planning UK

 Some key points to consider:

-• Certain gifts and allowances can reduce the taxable estate.
+• Certain gifts and annual exemptions can reduce the taxable estate, but only if used correctly and documented properly.

 Not All Estates Are Taxed